solana-foundation/developer-content/content/courses/token-extensions/close-mint.md

 - `getMintLen`: Gets the space needed for the mint account
 - `SystemProgram.getMinimumBalanceForRentExemption`: Tells us the cost of the rent for the mint account
-- `SystemProgram.createAccount`: Creates the instruction to allocates space on Solana for the mint account
+- `SystemProgram.createAccount`: Creates the instruction to allocate space on Solana for the mint account
 - `createInitializeMintCloseAuthorityInstruction`: Creates the instruction to initialize the close mint extension - this takes the `closeMintAuthority` as a